Nothing Is Fixed: On Stress, Meaning, and the Work of Becoming

 Feeling Lost: A Natural Human Condition

-A small but powerful reframe can help:
+A small but powerful reframe can help: You are not lost.
+You are exploring

 Attention, Meaning, and Existential Integrity

-Psychotherapy often centers on helping clients:
+Psychotherapy frequently focuses on helping clients:

-Redirect attention toward what brings vitality
+Redirect attention toward what brings vitality.

-Notice the incongruence between the inner truth and outward behavior
+Notice the incongruence between the inner truth and outward behavior.

-Reclaim parts of themselves exiled by fear, shame, or social pressure
+Reclaim parts of themselves exiled by fear, shame, or social pressure.

 The Humor and Humility of Being Human

-Integrate past and present
+Integrate past and present.

-Cultivate authentic presence
+Cultivate authentic presence.

-Rebuild the meaning when it collapses
+Rebuild the meaning when it collapses.

-Explore rather than avoid
+Explore rather than avoid.

-To explore rather than retreat.
+It is a chance to explore rather than retreat.